Voting has ended, and the winners are here!

 — Professor Lampini’s Podcast of Horrors Classics rule for C Courtney Joyner and Jay Jennings.

-— Ray Harryhausen Podcast Latest from the Ray Harryhausen Foundation.
+— Ray Harryhausen Podcast Latest from the Harryhausen Foundation.

 — Scarred For Life The movies that horrified you as a kid.

-— Steve & Crypto Show On-the-news monster and pop culture talk.
+— Steve & Crypto Show Latest interviews, news and monstrous insights.

 — Terror at Collinwood Horror host Penny Dreadful explores the secrets of Dark Shadows.